-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
+Both the X-T100 and the G7 have been discontinued, but can regularly be found used on eBay.
+The G7 was replaced by the Panasonic G85, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is the Fujifilm X-T100 better than the Panasonic G7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.